niananto/car-outlet/README.md

 You can hardcode more passwords for manufacturers in the `/network/ServerThread.java`.
 A list of car is maintained by a simple file `cars.txt`.
 You can simply hardcode more cars by changing this file.
 In a real life scenario, this can be done by the means of a database.

 You need to `Allow multiple instances` in the configuration settings in IntelliJ.
-To do this, click on `Edit Configurations...` on the top-right.
+To do this, open `/fx/Main.java` and click on `Edit Configurations...` on the top-right.
 Click `Modify options` and then check the option saying `Allow multiple instances` if unchecked.
 Not doing this will keep you from creating multiple window of the application at the same time.
+Remember to do this for `/fx/Main.java` as you want multiple instances of that only.

 <img src="./screenshots/ss1.png" height="300px" />
 <img src="./screenshots/ss2.png" height="300px" />